Everything You Ever Wanted To Know About Returnships

 Buddy

 You might also be assigned a buddy in the organization.
 Your buddy might be a colleague at your same level who can provide you a perspective of a teammate and who you should feel comfortable asking any question of.
-Similar to your mentor, you’ll want to talk about how you plan to work together, the best way for you to communicate and if you’ll meet on a schedule or if they’ll be available on a more as-needed basis to answer questions for you.
+Similar to your mentor, you’ll want to get clear on how you’ll work together.
+Talk about the best way for you to communicate and if you’ll meet on a schedule or if they’ll be available on an as-needed basis to answer questions for you.

-Register for the Back to Business Women’s Conference to learn more and to meet employers hiring for their Returnships.
+Join the Back to Business community and email list to learn more and to meet employers hiring for their Returnships.
 Returnships are also posted on company websites, specifically on their Careers page.
 Not every company has a Returnship program and most of those that do run them on a seasonal basis.
 Also, some companies might have a Returnship program but won’t be recruiting candidates when you are looking for a job.
 So check back often to see if / when the window for recruiting for the companies’ Returnship opens.

 What Other Questions Do You Have?